Tom1358/Become-a-Bell-Ringer-Website/README.md

 Balsamiq was used to design the wireframes for this project.
 There were the following amendments made to the original wireframes that resulted in the completed project:
 1. Home Page - an extra heading, with link to contact.html, was added, to make the goal of the website easier for users to complete.
 Also, an animation of a bell being rung was added, to give a basic idea how the mechanics of a church bell work.
 2. Gallery Page - for desktops, columns were split into three, to give a satisfying sense of symmetry, and dropped to two columns for mobile.
 This made the organisation of the images less chaotic and busy.
 3. About Page - the layout was changed to simply timeline on left, image on right - having a split timeline and two images in a grid, as shown in the desktop wireframe, was needlessly complex and did not look right.
 The final design is less cluttered, and looks tidy and clean.
+Also an audio clip was added for more variety of media.
 * [Home Page for Desktop](/workspace/Milestone_One/wireframes/home_page_desktop.png)
 * [Gallery Page for Desktop](/workspace/Milestone_One/wireframes/gallery_page_desktop.png)
 * [About Page for Desktop](/workspace/Milestone_One/wireframes/about_page_desktop.png)